OpenIdentityPlatform/OpenICF-xml-connector/src/main/resources/legal-notices/THIRDPARTYREADME.txt

 Common Development and Distribution License (CDDL-1.0)
 ***************************************************************************

-The following softwares may be included in this product:

-Name: Streaming API for XML
 Version: javax.xml.stream:stax-api:1.0-2
 Copyright: Copyright (c) 2003 by BEA Systems.
 All Rights Reserved.

-Name: xsom
 Version: com.sun.xsom:xsom:20070407
 Copyright: Copyright (c) 2010-2014 Oracle and/or its affiliates.
 All rights reserved.